Who is eligible?

 How are students paid for their internships?

-Students will receive $5,000 with the expectation they will work 35-40 hours a week over the ten week period from Tuesday, May 29 – Friday, August 3rd.
+Students will receive $5,000 for working 35-40 hours a week over the ten week period from Monday, May 20 – Friday, July 26.
 The award will be treated as taxable income for federal and state income tax purposes and Macalester will issue a Form 1099-Misc to US citizens and permanent residents and a corresponding copy to the IRS.
 Students should consult their parents or a tax advisor for federal and state income tax filing questions.